 Note.
 The first number in each column heading indicates the number of grapes selected; the second number indicates the number of regions selected.

 We conducted a fisher’s exact test to examine two hypotheses.
-The first one was that participants would be less likely to choose a set including 2 types of grapes and 2 regions: and 3 types of grapes and 3 regions in either experimental condition.
+The first one was that participants would be less likely to choose a set including 2 types of grapes and 2 regions; and 3 types of grapes and 3 regions in either experimental condition.
 The second hypothesis was that participants would be more likely to choose 3 types of grapes and 2 regions in the grape-partition condition and that they would be more likely to choose 2 types of grapes and 3 regions in the region-partition condition.
-We found support for the hypotheses: the frequencies listed in the outer two columns of table 14 did not differ significantly by experimental condition (p=.63, two-tailed); the frequencies listed in the inner two columns of table 14 differed significantly by experimental condition (p=.14, two tailed).
+We found support for the hypotheses: the frequencies listed in the outer two columns of table 14 did not seem to differ by experimental condition (p =.630, two-tailed); the frequencies listed in the inner two columns of table 14 seemed to differ by experimental condition (p =.140, two tailed).

-Table 15
+Table 14

 Study 3: Summary of logistic regression and confidence intervals of the moderation of expertise on the impact of partitioning manipulation